YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-unity/components/dialogue-view/line-presenter.md

+---
+description: 'Learn about Line Presenter, a Dialogue Presenter that shows lines of text.'
+---

 # Line Presenter

-A **Line View** is a [Dialogue Presente](./) that displays a single line of dialogue inside a Unity UI canvas.
+A **Line View** is a [Dialogue Presenter](./) that displays a single line of dialogue inside a Unity UI canvas.
 When the **Dialogue Runner** encounters a line in your **Yarn Script**, the **Line View** will display it, wait for the user to indicate they're done reading it, and then dismiss it.

 {% hint style="info" %}
 A Line Presenter only displays lines, and doesn't display options.
-You can use an additional Dialogue Presenter to handle these, like Options Presenter or a custom Dialogue Presenter of your own.
+You can use an additional Dialogue Presenter to handle these, like [Options Presenter](./options-presenter.md) or a custom [Dialogue Presenter](./custom-dialogue-views.md) of your own.
 We provide a default Line Presenter and Options Presenter.
 {% endhint %}

 ### Showing the Character's Name